Dhruvesh48/memory-game/README.md

 ### Imagery

 ---
-All of the images used on this site is from the the external websites which will be credited in the credit section.
+All of the images used on this site is from the external websites which will be credited in the credit section.

 ## Features